bas080/furver/README.md

 ## Usage

+To use Furver, simply spin up a server.

 ```bash
 npx furver ./example/api.mjs
 ```

+This command will convert the specified JavaScript module into a JSON web API.
-Furver includes a client with functions that correspond to those in the module.
-Plus, it handles bulk requests for you, combining sequential calls into a single POST request.
+Furver includes a client with functions that correspond to those in the module, and it automatically handles bulk requests, combining sequential calls into a single POST request.

 ```js node
 (async function() {